Sheraff/TIL/_posts/2020-02-29-Generator-idle-promise.md

     catch = this.promise.catch.bind(this.promise)
     finally = this.promise.finally.bind(this.promise)

-    // this construtor can be used exactly like `new Promise()`, the generator will receive `resolve` and `reject` constructor(generator) {
+	// this construtor can be used exactly like `new Promise()`,
+	// the generator will receive `resolve` and `reject` constructor(generator) {
         this[IdlePromise.duration] = 0
         this.iterator = generator(this.resolve, this.reject)
         this.run()
     }

-    // executing one chunk, separated from the loops because we need either synchronous or asynchronous calls async step() {
+    // executing one chunk
+    async step() {
         const { value, done } = await this.iterator.next()
         this.done = done